Alex-Lukas-Bergman/Alex-Lukas-Bergman.github.io/_pages/about.md

 I am a PhD student at Lund university.
 My advisor is Alexandru Aleman.

 My field of research is analysis.
 I am typically working in the intersection of complex analysis, operator theory, and Fourier analysis.
-Recently I have been interested in entire functions.
+Recently I have been interested in entire functions and their applications.

 [My profile at Lund university.](https://www.lunduniversity.lu.se/lucat/user/95b9263e6e7a68136dcc4e786bd8e7bc)